It is kept for reference and is no longer updated.

 The node section format follows exactly the Pajek format, but the

-link section must begin with *3grams N
+link section must begin with *3grams N or

-(case insensitive), where N
+*Arcs N (case insensitive), where N is the

 number of links.
 Because pathways are inherently directed, the links